MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Despite being within the AWS management console, to use EC2 Instance Connect, the instance must have the SSH port (22) allowed as an inbound rule on its security group.
 * Meta-data about an instance can be found on the instance itself by running `curl http://169.254.169.254/latest/metadata/`.
   * This includes information such as the current role the instance has assumed, it's IP addresses, and so on.
+* It is possible to download certain AMIs, such as "Amazon Linux 2" as files that work with virtual machine software.
+So you can export your EC2 instance, as an image, to run on-premise.

 ## Security Groups
 * A security group is similar to a firewall; it defines the network rules that allow traffic to flow into or out of EC2 instances.